WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 Embellish the section for adding items to the list by adding a quantity field: an input for the quantity which is required.
 Also show the quantities alongside the name in the list of items.

-## Extension: Expanding the functionality
+## Extension 1: Expanding the functionality

 > 🎯 **Success criterion:** An enhanced shopping list app

 Improve the user experience by adding further capabilities to the app, such as:
-- Allowing the user to delete items off of the list e.g. if they have changed their mind.
 - Allowing the user to mark items as purchased (user case: make the list whilst at home and then mark items as purchased in the supermarket)
 - Add number validation to the quantity field
 - Not all items can be counted as individiual items, some quantities may be measured in litres or kilgrams: add a dropdown to choose between units such as number, litres or kilograms